ztygalaxy/Pixels/README.md

 ## Pixels
 #### A simple photo community app that implements data communication with the server.

-#### The purpose is to help my classmate complete the task and exercise my abilities.
+#### The purpose is to help my best friend complete the task and exercise my abilities.
+When I graduated from college, I made it be near perfect and used it as my graduation project.
+If you need my paper, please email me.

 - Version control